PostHog/posthog.com/contents/blog/why-product-engineering-is-so-fun.md

 ## Optimizing for fun

 But first - why does it matter how much fun I'm having?
 For me, it's simple.
-I've been at this whole work thing long enough now to happily realize that the amount of fun I have in my work is highly correlated with my job satisfaction.
+I've happily realized that the amount of fun I have in my work is highly correlated with my job satisfaction.
 It sounds obvious - if you're not having fun, would you be satisfied with your job?
 But I've seen a lot of people sacrifice the fun they have for some _thing_ that gives them more money, status, or even just more of a feeling that they've climbed up the next rung of the ladder despite the fact that they aren't quite sure where the ladder is going.

 The problem is that without the fun in the job you lose your daily drive to do the work.
 When we do things that we experience as being "fun" our neurons are releasing dopamine and activating the parts of the brain that scientists call pleasure centers [[1]](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/).
 When we find activities that activate these pleasure centers, our brains want us to do them again and again.
 In a work context, this has a couple interesting ramifications: